Immersive installation, community discourse, cultural and physical mapping

 Center for Deep Listening

 I teach Performance of Self with sound healing, employing many of the modalities of Deep Listening.
 Deep Listening is exploratory and experimental. ' What happens when we listen with awareness to our natural environment?’
-How different does one clay sound from another?’
+Does clay have a sound?’
 Can we hear plants, and what are their songs?
 Earth Flows are based on locality, reverence for what is found in the natural environment, community, and collaboration.

 Mud Cracks